 If you still have questions about whether you have a "covenant" marriage, contact a lawyer for help.

+Check the second box to indicate your marriage is irretrievably broken.
 "Irretrievably broken" means that your marriage is broken beyond repair and there is no chance of getting back together with your spouse.